AnalogJ/scrutiny/docs/TROUBLESHOOTING_DOCKER.md

 So changing from `master-omnibus -> latest` will be the same thing for all intents and purposes.

-Having said that -- the one key difference is the `automated cron builds` that run on the `master` and `beta` branches.
+> NOTE: Previously, there was a `automated cron build` that ran on the `master` and `beta` branches.
-They trigger a `nightly` build, even if nothing has changed on the branch.
+They used to trigger a `nightly` build, even if nothing has changed on the branch.
 This has a couple of benefits, but one is to ensure that there's no broken external dependencies in our (unchanged) code.

-However, as everyone unfortunately found out recently, I had an error in my CI script, which caused failures to be ignored -- https://github.com/AnalogJ/scrutiny/issues/287.
-That has since been fixed.

-Hope that gives you an understanding for how everything is wired up.
+This `nightly` build no longer updates the `master-omnibus` tag.